isubasinghe/bidirectional-type-inference/README.md

 Type inference is at the core of modern programming languages.
 One way to achieve type inference is through Hindley-Milner inference.
 Another way is ''bidirectional type inference''.
+# WARNING: INCOMPLETE

+## What?
+A tutorial into Dunfield and Krishnaswami's work on Bidirectional Type Checking/Inference for higher rank polymorphism.

 ## Why?
 Dunfield and Krishnaswami outline: